liborty/rstats/README.md

 Methods which take an additional generic vector argument, such as a vector of weights for computing weighted geometric medians (where each point has its own weight).

 ## Appendix: Recent Releases

+* **Version 1.2.2** - Introduced custom error RError, potentially returned by some methods of trait `Statsg`.
+Removed the dependency on crate `anyhow`.

 * **Version 1.2.1** - Code pruning - removed `wsortedcos` of questionable utility from trait `VecVecg`.